 - I have a pretty top that needs two borders – which I have.

 - It is nearly done – the goal is a finished top by April.

 - While, I love it, it doesn’t have a purpose, so it goes in the stash for when I might need a benefit or donation or gift quilt!

 - I used my some fabric from my stash.

 I was unsure about not knowing the design, but I came to live with it.
 For the Meadow Mist Mystery quilt, it was an option to know.
 It was kind of fun waiting to see people guessing the arrangement and the final option (but the facebook group came up with a few more).

 For quilters, Block of the Month programs can also give you the same result.
 I have a few quilts that I have given to friends from these and take great joy in it.

 So, if you like to keep up with homework and use your stash – watch for Cheryl’s next mystery or your LQS Block of the Month or pick another.
 Sew Fresh Quilts has a few quilt alongs running.
 I was tempted by the Christmas one but it does not address my stash problem.
 In a short while (12 months or less), you will have a completed top.
-Added bonus: you can even do most of it in the privacy of your own home!Disclaimer: *Links with asterisk indicate an affiliate link.
+Added bonus: you can even do most of it in the privacy of your own home!Disclaimer: *Links with asterisk indicate an affiliate link and as an Amazon Associate, I earn from qualifying purchases.
 Your price is not any different, but a small percentage of the sale will go to supporting my blog.